harshadk99/flareguard/README.md

 - Cloudflare for their excellent API documentation
 - The security community for defining best practices
 - All contributors who help improve this tool

+---

+*FlareGuard Edge is an independent open-source project created as a personal technical experiment and learning exercise.
+It is not affiliated with any company and has been developed using personal resources during personal time.*